groue/GRMustache/Guides/view_model.md

 ViewModel and Key-Value Coding
 ------------------------------

+GRMustache does not mess with Key-Value Coding, and leaves `valueForKey:` untouched.

+**The rule of thumb** is simple: to get the value that would be rendered by a tag `{{ ... }}`, avoid `valueForKey:`, and use `valueForMustacheKey:` or `valueForMustacheExpression:error:`.

 Some readers may think:

-> Looks nice.
-But why did he introduce this weird valueForMustacheKey: method?
+> Why did he introduce this weird valueForMustacheKey: method?
 Why didn't he just override valueForKey:?
-Key-Value Coding is sooo cool, this lib is missing something.
+Key-Value Coding is sooo cool, this looks like a missed opportunity.

 Well, I have tried, really hard, to inject Mustache into KVC, and throw a nonchalant "just use valueForKey:" is this Guide.

 But the [rule of least surprise](http://www.catb.org/~esr/writings/taoup/html/ch01s06.html#id2878339) eventually get broken.
-Very interested users, and the [future me](http://xkcd.com/302/), will be interested in this [detailed rationale](view_model_vs_kvc.md).
+The most daring readers, and the [future me](http://xkcd.com/302/), will be interested in this [detailed rationale](view_model_vs_kvc.md).

 Compatibility with other Mustache implementations